Moving Fruit from the Tree to You with DriveBC

 To deliver a service effectively, you have to know who you’re serving.
-That’s why, over the last few months, the Ministry of Transportation and Infrastructure’s web team collected your feedback through surveys, web analytics and interviews.
+That’s why we collect your feedback through surveys, web analytics and interviews.

-During our in-person and virtual travels, we learned a lot about how local businesses use the ministry’s online traveller information system.
+During our in-person and virtual travels, we learn a lot about how local businesses use our online traveller information system.
 For the Okanagan’s BC Tree Fruits, for example, DriveBC plays an integral part in getting juicy peaches, scrumptious cherries, bursting blueberries and crunchy apples into the hands of people around British Columbia and across the country.

 Transporting a perishable product like fruit requires speed and efficiency.
 Delays can mean the difference between a fully stocked grocery store and a truckload of compost fodder.
 That’s why BC Tree Fruits remains heavily involved during the journey from packing house to grocer.